Hero background

 Weekdays

-From Monday to Friday, your days are divided between field activities in the conservancy, practical training and time shared with the local team.
+From Monday to Friday, your days are split between conservancy activities, hands-on training and time with the local team.

-Each week you will alternate between giraffe monitoring, removal of invasive species, nursery care and planting native trees.
+Through the week you'll alternate between giraffe monitoring, removing invasive species, looking after the tree nurseries and planting native trees.

-There are also guided outings, visits to craters and protected areas, always supported by the local coordinators and enriched by exchange with the other participants.
+There are also guided trips, visits to craters and protected areas, always with the local coordinators on hand and time spent with the other participants.

-In the afternoon you will also have time to prepare for the next day’s activities, compare notes with the team and enjoy the nature and calm of the Rift Valley.
+The afternoons leave space to prepare for the next day, talk things through with the team and enjoy the nature and quiet of the Rift Valley.

 07:00Breakfast and getting ready for the day

-11:00Break and time to exchange ideas with the local team
+11:00Break and a chat with the local team

-13:00Lunch and time to relax in the conservancy’s natural surroundings
+13:00Lunch and time to relax in the conservancy

-18:30Head back, shower and shared dinner with the other participants
+18:30Back to base, shower and shared dinner with the others

 Weekend